stfwn/neural-network-pruning/report/1-method.md

 doubling) or narrows (for halving) the resulting distributions compared to the original version.

 __Training.__ For all experiments, the network was trained for 100 epochs at a learning rate of $0.0012$, during which it was pruned by $20\%$ and subsequently reset to its initial weights every 5 epochs.
+See figure
+\ref{nn-size-progression} for a visualization of the size of the network over the course of an experiment.

-![The progression of the size of the network over the course of one experiment.](./images/pruning-progression.png)
+![\label{nn-size-progression}The progression of the size of the network over the course of one experiment.](./images/pruning-progression.png)

 __Testing.__ To reduce noise in the results from the experiments, each of the eight initialization methods were run 11 times.
 The primary metric to inform